-The explanatory document gives more information about the 2021 prize and it includes the 2021 essay question.
-The announcement and rules document has details about the 2021 submission.
-Candidates also had to include the cover sheet in their submission and send off the submission form.
+The 2022 Essay Question has more information about the 2022 prize and includes the essay question itself.
+The announcement and rules document has details about the 2022 submission.
+Candidates must include the cover sheet in their submission, and also complete the application form.

 Please see the sample question and the sample answers:

 1. A successful application will automatically enrol you onto the in-person Law Faculty Taster Day.
 If you would like to attend the in-person Taster Day regardless of whether or not you gain a place on the residential, or if you would like to register to attend the online Taster Day, you should do so separately.
 Click here for more information.

 2. You can apply for both the Peter Cane Legal Reasoning Prize and the Law Residential.